 In first quarter 2020, PCC will release version 8.12 of our electronic charting and practice management software to all PCC users.

 PCC 8.12 includes an all new charge-posting tool in PCC EHR.
 Review and update an encounter’s ICD-10 and CPT codes, enter claim information, enter payments, and queue your claim right inside PCC EHR.
 PCC 8.12 brings other highly requested features to your practice, like editable chart sections in pocketPCC, more visibility for orders in the patient portal, improved chart note searching, and reporting updates.

-Watch a Video Series: Want to see a video summary of everything in this release?
-Watch the COMING SOON: PCC 8.12 Video Playlist.
+Watch a Video Series: Want to see videos about the updates in this release?
+Watch the PCC 8.12 Video Playlist.

 Implementation: PCC 8.12 includes features that require configuration and user-specific software training.
 Read about the features below and then review the PCC 8.12 Migration Considerations article.